Invoice items

 To view all items you have ever used, select the 'View All Invoice Items' button at the top of the screen.

-To remove an invoice item from the saved invoice item list, click the 'x' button to the right of the invoice item (or select the 'tick' button to turn an unsaved invoice item into a saved invoice item).
+To remove an invoice item from the 'Saved Invoice Items' list, click the 'Unsave Invoice Item' button ('x' symbol) to the right of the invoice item.

-Note: it is only possible to delete invoice items that haven't been used in any invoice.
+Note: It is not possible to delete invoice items that have been used in one or more invoices.

 Editing invoice items